-- A103 Fundamentals of Nursing (6 cr.) - Designed to develop an understanding of the concepts and practices fundamental to the nursing care of all patients.
-Course provides an orientation to nursing as an emerging profession with an identified technical component. - A104 Nursing of the Adult I (6 cr.) - P: Psychology B104, English W117, Anatomy A210 or Physiology P204, Nursing A103.
-Planned to assist the student in the continued development of understanding, attitudes, and competencies emphasized in Fundamentals of Nursing; also for the acquisition of new knowledge and skills necessary for nursing care of adult patients with conditions utilizing a problem-solving approach. - Nursing of the Adult II (4 cr.) - P: Anatomy A210, Physiology P204, Microbiology J208, Psychology B360, Nursing A104.
-Content is a continuation of Nursing of the Adult I with greater emphasis on application of principles from the humanities and related sciences in understanding and planning measures of nursing intervention for the adult medical and surgical client. - A204 Psychodynamic and Psychiatric Nursing (4 cr.)
-P: Anatomy A210, Physiology P204, Microbiology J208, Psychology B360, Nursing A104.
+A103 Fundamentals of Nursing (6 cr.)

+Designed to develop an understanding of the concepts and practices fundamental to the nursing care of all patients.
+Course provides an orientation to nursing as an emerging profession with an identified technical component.

+A104 Nursing of the Adult I (6 cr.)

+Planned to assist the student in the continued development of understandings, attitudes, and competencies emphasized in Fundamentals of Nursing; also for the acquisition of new knowledge and skills necessary for nursing care of adult patients with selected conditions utilizing a problem-solving approach.

+A203 Nursing of the Adult II (4 cr.)

+Content is a continuation of Nursing of the Adult I with greater emphasis on application of principles from the humanities and related sciences in understanding and planning measures of nursing intervention for the adult medical and surgical client.

+A204 Psychodynamic and Psychiatric Nursing (4 cr.)

 Provides the student with content designed to identify behavioral patterns the individual experiences during various levels of psycho-social disequilibrium.
 Included are nursing approaches and various treatment modalities utilized to assist the individual toward adjustment.
-Emphasis is on the nurse's role of communication as a major skill. - Physical and Mental Health Seminar (2 cr.) - P: Anatomy A210, Physiology P204, Microbiology J208, Psychology B360, Nursing A104.
-C: Nursing A203 and/or A204.
-Deals with developmental patterns from adolescence through senescence; emphasis on determinants of development in each stage including cultural, social, and religious influences; consideration directed toward understanding the developmental concept as a basis for nursing intervention.
-Community based family health needs and resources included. - A206 Nursing of Children (4 cr.) - P: Anatomy A210, Physiology P204, Microbiology J208, Psychology B360, Nursing A104.
-Content stresses nurse-parent-child relationships; nursing role in anxiety reactions; the health team; common conditions and situations encountered with each childhood age level; modifications needed in techniques and skills; identification of developmental interference; safety; preventive measures and methods; health teaching and the value of play. - Maternity Nursing (4 cr.) - P: Anatomy A210, Physiology P204, Microbiology J208, Psychology B360, Nursing A104.
-Course based on the phases of family-centered development; focuses on essential knowledge, skills and techniques relevant to the childbearing family, including the newborn.
-Each student attends clinics, preparation for parenthood classes, parent meetings, with opportunity to participate in independent study. - A208 Maternal Child Health Seminar (2 cr.) - P: Anatomy A210, Physiology P204, Microbiology J208, Psychology B360, Nursing A104.
-C: Nursing A206 and/or A207.
+Emphasis is on the nurse's role of communication as a major skill.

+A205 Physical and Mental Health Seminar (2 cr.)

+Deals with developmental patterns from adolescence through senescence; emphasis on determinants of development in each stage including cultural, social, and religious influences; Consideration directed toward understanding the developmental concept as a basis for nursing intervention.
+Community based family health needs and resources included.

+A206 Nursing of Children (4 cr.)

+Content stresses nurse-parent-child relationships; nursing role in anxiety reactions; the health team; common conditions and situations encountered with each childhood age level; modifications needed in techniques and skills; identification of developmental interference; safety; preventive measures and methods; health teaching and the value of play.

+A207 Maternity Nursing (4 cr.)

+Course based on the phases of family-centered development; focuses on essential knowledge, skills, and techniques relevant to the childbearing family, including the newborn.
+Each student attends clinics, preparation for parenthood classes, parent meetings, with opportunity to participate in independent study.

+A208 Maternal Child Health Seminar (2 cr.)

 Designed to explore family types, role interaction, and developmental tasks of the establishing, child-planning, child-bearing, and child-rearing phases of family life.
 Developmental milestones are explored, utilizing an eclectic approach.
 History, trends, legislation, and statistics are discussed.